-How Much Is My North Carolina Workers' Compensation Case Worth in North Carolina?
+How Much Is My NC Workers' Comp Case Worth?

 Workers’ compensation systems are designed to provide medical care and financial relief to employees who are injured on the job.
 The North Carolina Industrial Commission (NCIC) requires all employers with three or more employees to carry workers’ compensation insurance that covers certain losses incurred by workers as a result of job-related injuries.